PDFs by language

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 Clinical trials are one way to get the newest treatments.
 They are the best way for doctors to find better ways to treat tumors.
-If your doctor can find one that’s studying the kind of tumor you have, it’s up to you whether to take part.
+But they might not be right for everyone.
+If your doctor can find a clinical trial that’s studying the kind of tumor you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.

 When you have a tumor you might hear about other ways to treat it or treat your symptoms.
 These may not always be standard medical treatments.
 These treatments may be vitamins, herbs, diets, and other things.
 You may wonder about these treatments.